IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario2/Configuration/README.md

 alt="Graphical user interface, application Description automatically generated" />

 Review the plan details.
 You can more plans by clicking on Add Button.
 Can define the new plan name and rate limit (eg. API Calls Frequency).
+You can add arbitary plans and API Calls Frequency.

 <img src="./media/image114.png" style="width:6.26806in;height:3.65in"
 alt="Graphical user interface, application, Teams Description automatically generated" />